If you have parted ways with your previous employer, you may be wondering what happens next with your retirement account.

 This can be tempting.
 We could all make use of a sudden windfall.

 But remember that when you put that money away, it was specifically earmarked for retirement.
 The longer you leave money in your plan, the more opportunity it has to benefit from compound interest in a tax-deferred setting.
 If you drain your savings now, you are robbing yourself of that money’s potential to grow.
+(Related: Why saving for retirement early is important)

-What the second bite?
-You still owe income tax on the amount you take out (except in the case of a Roth 401(k), which is funded with after-tax dollars), and the IRS charges most taxpayers who are under age 59½ a 10 percent early withdrawal penalty.
+Another drawback is that you still owe income tax on the amount you take out (except in the case of a Roth 401(k), which is funded with after-tax dollars), and the IRS charges most taxpayers who are under age 59½ a 10 percent early withdrawal penalty.
 (That penalty is waived in certain hardship situations.)

 Also, keep in mind that the dollar figure that appears on your statement may be far less than what you would receive, after applying vesting schedules (for employer contributions) and deducting amounts for income tax withholding.